Vegas Strip to hold New Year's fireworks after 2020 hiaitus

-LAS VEGAS (AP) — Fireworks that were called off last year due to the coronavirus pandemic are returning to the Las Vegas Strip on New Year’s Eve with a theme pointed toward 2022 — Deuces Wild — and the addition of an eighth hotel-top launching place, tourism and elected officials announced Thursday.
+LAS VEGAS (AP) — Fireworks that were called off last year due to the coronavirus pandemic are returning to the Las Vegas Strip this New Year’s Eve with a theme pointed toward 2022 — Deuces Wild — and the addition of an eighth hotel-top launching spot, tourism and elected officials announced Thursday.

 “Aside from last year, ‘America’s Party’ has been the culminating event of the entire year for more than 20 years,” said Pat Christenson, president of Las Vegas Events, a nonprofit agency created to produce and support big events.